BocanOnline/dotfiles/README.md

 ## TODO

+- add KEYMAPS.md to display keymaps for system-level -> application-level
 - add notion plugin to assist with dev tasks and git commit messages
 - add opencode plugin for AI assisted coding
 - add docker/podman for build automation